Honoring President Thomas J. Schwarz

 Let’s send President Schwarz off with one final gift from the Purchase College community before his incredible 17-year tenure comes to a close.

-The Thomas J. Schwarz Make an Impact Fund has been established to build on President Schwarz’s legacy by providing qualifying students with access to emergency grants that enable them to stay in school and earn their degrees even when overwhelmed by a short-term financial crisis.
+The Thomas J. Schwarz Make an Impact Fund was established to build on President Schwarz’s legacy by providing qualifying students with access to emergency grants that enable them to stay in school and earn their degrees even when overwhelmed by a short-term financial crisis.
 Whether an accident, illness, death of a family member, fire, or other emergency, the fund will provide much-needed support when all other resources have been exhausted.
 The grants are not intended to replace or supplement existing financial aid and do not have to be repaid.

 During his tenure, President Schwarz: